The ultimate travel guide to Denver, Colorado –free and written by a local!

 The Crawford Hotel ($$$$) -You’ll be in the middle of it all at the Crawford, which is located on the upper levels of the newly renovated historic Union Station.
 The rooms are pretty swanky to boot.
 Check prices on Booking.com

 *The Oxford Hotel ($$$) – One of Denver’s oldest hotels, you’ll love the traditionally-furnished rooms and the location right across from Union Station.
 Be sure to grab a drink at The Cruise Room, Denver’s oldest bar.
+If you’re trying to figure out where to stay in Denver and want a classy, traditional hotel, this is it!
 Check prices on Booking.com

 *Nativ Hotel ($$$) – A small but fashionable hotel that made headlines when, upon its 2015 opening, it announced that it would be the state’s first marijuana-friendly hotel.
 It later had to back off that stance after community pressure, but it remains a stylish and unique Denver hotel option with a great location near Union Station.
 On weekends, the basement club throbs until the wee hours.
 Check prices on Booking.com